ahmedhammad97/Principles-of-Package-Design-Reading-Notes/README.md

 Applying this principle leads to smaller interface which reduces the number of reasons to change.
 Also, it gives us the freedom to add more public functions that are not part of the published interface.

-### The Dependency Inversion Principle
+### <a name="dip">The Dependency Inversion Principle</a>

 **Depend on abstractions, not on concretions.**

 Abstractions should not depend upon details, but details should always depend upon abstractions.

-Every class has two levels of abstractions: one perceived by the clients that should be more abstract, and another that is going on inside that is more concrete.
+Every class has two levels of abstractions: one perceived by the clients that should be more abstract, and another that is inside that is more concrete.

 Usually this is done through introducing interfaces that decouples the class from any concrete dependency.
 However, simply depending on an interface is not always enough, sometimes we have to introduce intermediate dependencies that bridges that gap between high-level and low-level classes.